RumeelHussainbnb/CoreDAODocs/docs/Dev-Guide/core-mainnet-wallet-config.md

 ---

 :::note
-This is a detailed guideline for connecting to Core Mainnet using the Metamask wallet.
+This is a detailed guideline for connecting to Core Mainnet using the MetaMask wallet.
 :::

 ## Software Prequisites